Where are places to buy games or consoles in Waterford City?

 - Gamestop have in recent years branched out into memorabilia and accessories and the like which I find pretty cool.
 If nothing else its a great place to find a Christmas present for a gamer.

-- If you are looking to buy a new game first or pre-order it, this is generally your best choice other than buying the digital copy.
+- If you are looking to buy a new game first or pre-order it, this is generally your best choice other than buying the digital copy or buying online.

 - In the past I found very great deals on PS2 games.. that was back when Gamestop had PS2 games, alas no more.
 I’ve also found great deals around the holidays with 3 for 2 offers which encouraged me to part with my hard earned money.